ocarizr/ocarizr/README.md

 ## Welcome to my GitHub

 I'm a 9 years programmer / software engineer.
 During those years I've worked with:
-- Game development and systems applied to games
+- Design and development of systems applied to games (gameplay, UI, animation, etc.)
-- Real-time embedded software
+- Real-time embedded custom software to run in custom hardware.
-- Low-latency real-time financial software to the stock market.
+- Low-latency real-time financial software to the trading market.

 <b>You can reach me here:</b>